 - A Corporation that is paid for entertainment provided by nonresident entertainers who are shareholders of the corporation.

 Entertainers: include, but are not limited to, musicians, singers dancers, comedians, actors, athletes, and public speakers.

 Nonresident: an individual who is not a resident of Minnesota or a state with which Minnesota has a reciprocal taxing agreement under section 290.081 (North Dakota and Michigan).

 Exceptions to Withholding Requirements

--The payment made to a nonresident entertainer or entertainment entity is
+-The payment made to a nonresident entertainer or entertainment entity is less than $600.00.

 -Nonresident public speakers are subject to the nonresident entertainer tax.
 However, if a speaker's compensation is less than $2,000 per engagement or is merely a reimbursement of expenses, the institution is not required to withhold.
 The speaker must still file a nonresident entertainer tax return and pay any tax liability due.
 Note: This exception applies to public speakers only.
 All other entertainers are subject to the tax regardless of the amount.